in accordance with MAS Notice 124

 Starr International has established an ERM program to ensure that true active risk management is built into daily business operations through traditional risk management and operational risk management throughout the organization.
 Starr International’s leadership believes that strong risk management practices and a sound internal control environment are fundamental to its success and profitable growth.
 Starr International’s ERM program consists of three main pillars – (i) Framework, (ii) Policies and Procedures; and (iii) Continuous Two-Way Communication.

-The ERM Committee of the Board of Directors (“Board”) of Starr International is comprised of various members of executive management within the Starr International organization.
-The ERM Committee assists the Board in fulfilling its oversight responsibilities related to: (1) monitoring any emerging risk issues associated with Starr International’s insurance activities and its investment portfolio; and (2) Starr International’s ERM programs and policies, including risks relating to business and financial strategies, operations, compliance, reputation and ethics and cyber security.
+An ERM Committee has been established by the Board of Directors (“Board”) of Starr Insurance Holdings, Inc (“Starr Insurance”), a fully-owned indirect subsidiary of Starr International, to monitor and govern any emerging risk issues associated with the organization’s insurance activities and its investment portfolio and oversee the organization’s ERM programs and policies, including risks relating to business and financial strategies, operations, compliance, reputation and ethics and cyber security.

 The ERM Committee has developed and established processes, procedures and reviews that encompass the risk management of all of Starr International’s insurance company subsidiaries.